-Having a private elevator that opens directly into your apartment sounds swanky—if you can afford it.
+Having a private elevator that opens directly into your New York City apartment sounds swanky—if you can afford it.
 But is it safe?

-In this week’s Buy Curious, Jeff Garlin of Citi Habitats and Kelly Dilek of Keller Williams Tribeca tell you where to find apartments with this amenity, who typically buys them, what security measures you should expect—and what to do when someone you don't know gets on the elevator heading to your apartment.
+In this edition of Buy Curious, Brick turns to Sydney Blumstein, an agent at Corcoran, to hear about where you can find apartments with this amenity, who typically buys them, what security measures you should expect—and what to do when someone you don't know gets on the elevator heading to your apartment.

 I’ve been thinking of buying an apartment with a private keyed elevator, but I’m concerned about safety.
 Do I need to worry about strangers getting into the elevator with me?
-How does it all work?
+How do these elevators work?

-Garlin has lived in a condo with a keyed elevator and still spends lots of time visiting her parents there, so she has first-hand experience with the pros and cons of this feature.
+Blumstein grew up in a converted loft with a keyed elevator and still spends lots of time visiting her parents there, so she has first-hand experience with the ups and downs of this feature.

-To keep people from having unauthorized access to residents’ homes, most of these types of elevators have a key-lock system, Garlin says.
-A resident’s key will only allow access to their specific floor.
+According to Blumstein, most of these types of elevators have a key-lock system where each resident’s key will only allow access to their specific floor.
 Residents can also buzz people in from their apartments.

-Dilek has noticed some variations on this.
-Instead of a simple key, she’s seen magnetic cards in the control board of the elevator, keypads with codes, and even fingerprint readers.
+New construction tends to rely on magnetic cards in the control board of the elevator, keypads with codes, and even fingerprint readers.
 The elevator door won’t open unless you enter the right combination or access with the right key.

 Where are they found?

-This is a luxury amenity, so you can expect apartments to be large, mostly whole-floor and penthouse units.
+As a luxury amenity, you can expect keyed elevators to be in large, floor-through, loft-style apartments and penthouse units.

-Will you be more likely to find them in co-op or condo buildings?
+Will you be more likely to find them in co-ops or condos?

 Are these apartments more secure?